C. K. Williams: Life

 He started writing poetry during his second year at Penn, and half-way through junior year he left for Paris.
 At that time, he wrote "I fell into a period of lacerating loneliness.
 I'd always been a little shy but now something, maybe my uncertainty about my identity as a poet, my sense of being a pretender, made me all but mute with strangers: I used to stay all day in my hotel room, reading, trying to write, then I'd go out to eat by myself, and take endless, anguished walks."
 When he returned to Penn, he switched major from philosophy to English.
 He studied poetry with Morse Peckham, who also mentioned that T.S.
 Eliot had written that if you wanted to be a poet, you had to write poetry every day, a recommendation Williams applied in his writing life.

 After graduating from Penn, he stayed in Philadelphia.
-His circle of friends included artists, carpenters, poets, a famous sociologist, photographers, musicians and film makers.
+His circle of friends included artists, carpenters, poets, a sociologist, photographers, musicians and film makers.
 He spent time with young architects who worked for Louis Kahn, and later wrote: "I realized that my image of the artist's calling had come almost entirely from Kahn: he was absolutely devoted to his craft, and expected the same dedication from everyone else."
 He published his first book, Lies, in 1969.

 In 1963 he married Sarah Dean Jones, a printer who worked for Eugene Feldman at the Falcon Press in Philadelphia.
 The marriage ended in divorce.
 Their daughter, Jessie Williams Burns, founded Tursulowe Press in Philadelphia.

 In 1973 he met Catherine Mauger.
 They married in 1975 and had a son, Jed Williams, a painter and the owner of an art gallery in Philadelphia.
 His paintings are often featured on the covers of Williams' books.
-Catherine and C.K. lived part of the year in the USA, and part of the year in Paris, France, and later in Normandy.
+Catherine and C.K. lived part of the year in the US, and part of the year in Paris, France, and later in Normandy.